zencart/documentation/content/user/troubleshooting/reset_admin_password.md

 - <b>Password Managers:</b> If you are using a [password manager](/user/first_steps/security/#use-a-password-manager), the password manager *may* be overwriting what you are filling in so your password change doesn't work.
 Try changing your password in a browser where you are not running (or logged out of) your password manager, and then save your new password in your password manager.
 - <b>www vs non-www:</b> Your hoster may be configured to redirect `www.mystore.com` to `mystore.com`.
 If this is the case, you will want to specify the non-www site (i.e. `https://mystore.com`) in your `admin/includes/configure.php` file.
 - <b>Browser Plugins:</b> The same advice applies with other browser plugins - they might be breaking the Zen Cart admin login.
 Try a browser you don't normally use and see if you can login successfully there.
+- <b>MFA:</b> If [multifactor authentication](/user/security/multifactor/) is enabled on your store, you will also have to correctly authenticate that way to successfully log in.

 ## 5. Use phpMyAdmin
 If the techniques above don't work, use phpMyAdmin to create a temporary admin user directly in the database.
 You must have database control to do this.